-The Company values stock options using the Black-Scholes option-pricing model, which requires the input of subjective assumptions, including the risk-free rate, expected life, expected stock price volatility and dividend yield.
+The Company values stock options using the Black-Scholes option-pricing model, which requires the input of subjective assumptions, including the risk-free interest rate, expected life, expected stock price volatility and dividend yield.
 The risk-free interest rate assumption is based upon observed interest rates for U.S. Treasury securities consistent with the expected term of the Company's employee stock options.
 The expected life represents the period of time the stock options are expected to be outstanding and is based on the simplified method.
 Under the simplified method, the expected life of an option is presumed to be the mid-point between the vesting date and the end of the contractual term.
 As the Company has a limited history of trading as a public company, the Company utilizes the simplified method due to the lack of sufficient historical exercise data to provide a reasonable basis upon which to otherwise estimate the expected life of the stock options.
-Therefore, the expected volatility is based on historical volatilities for publicly traded stock of comparable companies over the estimated expected life of the stock options.
+Therefore, the expected life of the stock options.
 The Company assumed no dividend yield because it does not expect to pay dividends in the near future, which is consistent with the Company's history of not paying dividends.

+There were no stock options granted during the year ended June 30, 2017.
 The following table summarizes the assumptions used for estimating the fair value of stock options granted for the years ended June 30:

-Year ended June 30, 2014 2015 2016
+Year ended June 30,

-Expected dividend yield 0% 0% 0% Expected volatility 29.5% - 44.5% 43.9% 34.0% Expected term (years) 4.0 - 6.0 6.25 6.25 Risk-free interest rate 0.52% - 1.94% 1.91% 1.83%
+2015 2016

+Valuation assumptions:

+Expected dividend yield 0% 0%

+Expected volatility 43.9% 34.0%

+Expected term (years) 6.25 6.25

+Risk-free interest rate 1.91% 1.83%